-The bandwidth request, REQ, MUST be specified in either mini-slots or in ATM cells.
+The bandwidth request, REQ, MUST be specified in mini slots.
 The REQ field MUST indicate the current total amount of bandwidth requested for this service queue including appropriate allowance for the PHY overhead.

 6.2.5.4 Concatenation

 A Specific MAC Header is defined to allow multiple MAC frames to be concatenated.
 This allows a single MAC "burst" to be transferred across the network.
 The PHY overhead and the Concatenation MAC Header only occur once.
 Concatenation of multiple MAC frames MUST be as shown in Figure 6-10.